-A class in document layout where students will learn to produce reports, manuscripts, newsletters, flyers, brochures and/ or newsletters utilizing layout-intensive applications.
+A class in document layout where students will learn to produce reports, manuscripts, newsletters, flyers, brochures and/or newsletters utilizing layout-intensive applications.
 Capturing, sizing, and integrating graphics produced by other programs will be presented along with changing document-wide formatting.
 Multiple formats and printers will be introduced.
 Also, presents a broad range of computer concepts and terminology to enable student to become more computer literate.
-This course fulfills the Proficiency Requirement for Computer Literacy.
 May be repeated three times.
+Satisfies Computer Literacy Requirement.
 SC